Chunyu-Lin-bjtu/autoware-wiki/Home.md

 ## Frequently Asked Questions

+### History of Autoware

+The original version of Autoware was officially released in August 2015 by the research group of Nagoya University directed by Prof. Shinpei Kato.
+Later in December 2015, [Tier IV](https://www.tier4.jp) was founded by Prof. Shinpei Kato to maintain Autoware and apply it for real self-driving vehicles.
+As time goes by, Autoware has become an recognized open-source project on the GitHub.
+In December 2018, Tier IV decided to transfer the ownership of Autoware to [The Autoware Foundation](https://www.autoware.org), which was co-founded by Tier IV, [Apex.AI](https://www.apex.ai), and [Linaro](https://www.linaro.org/).
+Now that Autoware is maintained by The Autoware Foundation, the roadmap, policy, and future of Autoware can be determined by the member companies rather than a particular individual company.
+We believe this makes Autoware be a _true_ open-source project.

 ### How to create 3D map data?

 We suggest the following steps.
-First, you can create small-scale 3D map data, using the NDT mapping node provided by Autoware or using the [Autoware Tools](https://tools.tier4.jp/) (paid service), for private area testing.
+First, you try creating small-scale 3D map data for private area testing, using the NDT mapping node provided by Autoware or using the [Autoware Tools](https://tools.tier4.jp/) (paid service).
 Once it goes well, you can contact a professional mapping company in your region to create large-scale 3D map data for public road testing.
-Examples of the map providers include [Aisan Technology](http://www.aisantec.co.jp/english/) and [Mandli](https://www.mandli.com/).
-Note that the NDT mapping node and the Autoware Tools are not suitable for creating large-scale 3D map data.
+Examples of the mapping companies include [Aisan Technology](http://www.aisantec.co.jp/english/) and [Mandli](https://www.mandli.com/).
+Note that the NDT mapping node and the Autoware Tools are designed for closed environments, thus not suitable for creating large-scale 3D map data.

 ### What car is available with Autoware?